mohyaz11/OptimumSetupBook/manuscript/MultiTenancyApps.md

 Next, we go to each tenant and link them to the projects.
 For this demo, we will be using the following scenarios for the customers.

-1. Internal - This is our internal testing customer.
+1. Internal: This is our internal testing customer.
 They are in the alpha release group because they are always testing new features.
 Because they are an internal testing customer, they have access to all environments.
-2. Coca-Cola - This customer wants to try out new features, but they don't want to be on the bleeding edge.
+2. Coca-Cola: This customer wants to try out new features, but they don't want to be on the bleeding edge.
 They are beta testers.
 Due to the increased risk of being a beta tester, they have machines in testing, staging, and production.
-3. Nike - this customer always wants to be on the cutting edge.
+3. Nike: this customer always wants to be on the cutting edge.
 They are comfortable with the risk.
 To help mitigate the risk, they have been given resources in the testing environment as well as staging and production.
-4. Ford - this is our most risk-averse customer.
+4. Ford: this is our most risk-averse customer.
 They only want the most stable releases.
 They want to test all releases before going to production.
 They have access to staging and production.
-5. Starbucks - this customer doesn't have much tolerance for risk.
+5. Starbucks: this customer doesn't have much tolerance for risk.
 Sometimes they want to test changes before going to production.
 Sometimes they don't.
 They have access to staging and production.

-We link up these customers to their projects by going to the tenants screen and clicking the `connect project` button.
+We link these customers to their projects by going to the tenants screen and clicking the `connect project` button.

 ![](images/multitenancyapp-connectproject.png)